This program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-- Our cap stone class project brings an entire class together to solver real world business problems for real businesses, check out the 2014 MIS Senior Project.
+- Our capstone class project brings an entire class together to solve real-world business problems for real businesses.
+Check out the 2015 MIS Senior Project.

 - You will use modern application development products as prototype tools in the systems development process.